sevendays/iourt4.1-logserver-patch/README.md

 This enables gameserver farms to have a single separate server for logging and game stats, and gamebot developers to avoid opening and parsing logfiles or installing the gamebot on the same machine used by the gameserver.

 Kudos to Rambetter who set up a svn repository having many useful patches.
 The original code of this project was taken from his svn repo.
-You can find it [in the UrbanTerror forums](http://forums.urbanterror.info/topic/18495-svn-repository-for-iourbanterror-exploit-fixes/ "post by rambetter on urt forum")
+You can find it [in the UrbanTerror forums](http://forums.urbanterror.info/topic/18495-svn-repository-for-iourbanterror-exploit-fixes/ "post by rambetter on urt forum").

 USAGE